 The National Socialists, who protested against the Home Guard parade in Vienna on May 14, 1933, sang the first stanza of the Deutschlandlied quite in the sense of a Greater German nation, which had been called for as long ago as the Revolution of 1848.
 However, whereas national liberalism had been advocating "unity and right and freedom," as it says in Hoffmann's text, the supporters of the Nazi regime could hardly appeal to the rule of law and civil liberties.
 When in 1922 the president of the German Reich, the Social Democrat Friedrich Ebert, declared the "Song of the Germans" the national anthem of the Weimar Republic, he referred explicitly to the third stanza, which has also been sung as the national anthem of the Federal Republic of Germany since 1952.
 In contrast, the Nazi regime combined the first stanzas of the Deutschlandlied and the Horst-Wessel-Lied, the NSDAP's martial party anthem.
 It was in this order that the songs were sung at the National Socialist "Turks Deliverance Celebration" on May 13, 1933, at Vienna's , an event that was directed against the rally held by the Austrian Homeland Protection the following day.

 At the "Turks Deliverance Celebration" in the gardens of Schönbrunn Palace, the band also played Haydn's melody.
 Which lyrics the assembled Home Guard members sang to it, however, is unclear.
-Whether by force of habit or out of conviction, many Homeland Protectors might still have sung Seidl's verses from 1854, which had honored the Habsburg emperor until the end of World War I. It is quite probable that only a minority would have known the new lyrics by Ottokar Kernstock, which were declared the national anthem in 1929, by heart.
+Whether by force of habit or out of conviction, many Homeland Protectors might still have sung Seidl's verses from 1854, which had honored the Habsburg emperor until the end of World War I. It is quite probable that only a minority would have known by heart the new lyrics by Ottokar Kernstock, which were declared the national anthem in 1929.
 Besides, it was not the words that were important, but the fact that it was Haydn's song that was now able to ring out again, rather than the unofficial anthem Deutschösterreich ("German-Austria") from 1920, which had been composed by Wilhelm Kienzl.
 This almost ten-year interlude harked back to Karl Renner's decision not to use the melody of the "Emperor's Song" for the newly founded republic.
 However, as the federal army needed an anthem to swear in the troops, the Social Democratic state chancellor himself wrote a text, which extolled "German-Austria" as a "glorious country" and "hardworking people."
 Kienzl set his friend's not especially poetic verses to music, though by his own account he did so unwillingly because his composition had to replace "Haydn's immortal melody."
 His doubts were justified, since Renner and Kienzl's anthem proved neither generally known nor popular.

 As a result of the discussion of state symbols in the context of the constitutional reform of 1929, in mid-December the cabinet approved a motion by the Christian Social Party to adopt Haydn's melody with lyrics by Ottokar Kernstock as the Austrian national anthem.
 Renner's song had never officially been decreed, which is why the ministers responsible could simply give according instructions to their departments.
-Nonetheless, the corresponding decree by the ministry of education from January 31, 1930, was thwarted by the president of Vienna's education authority, the Social Democrat Otto Glöckel, with his directive to the schools of Vienna to sing the first and third stanzas of the Deutschlandlied.
+Nonetheless, the corresponding decree by the Ministry of Education from January 31, 1930, was thwarted by the president of Vienna's education authority, the Social Democrat Otto Glöckel, with his directive to the schools of Vienna to sing the first and third stanzas of the Deutschlandlied.
 Glöckel's attempt "to promote the national and republican education of the young" in this way was in conformity with the Social Democratic party line since the fall of 1918, .
 Another decree by the minister of education then specified that while there were generally no objections to be made to the Deutschlandlied, at official events exclusively Kernstock's lyrics were to be used.

-The new verses for the old hymn had been created immediately after the end of the world war.
-Inspired by "patriotic fellow countrymen," the German Nationalist poet Ottokar Kernstock, who lived as a Catholic priest in Styria, wrote a poem to the tune of Haydn's "Emperor's Song," which was distributed on a handbill in Graz in 1919.
+The new verses for the old hymn had been created immediately after the end of World War I. Inspired by "patriotic fellow countrymen," the German Nationalist poet Ottokar Kernstock, who lived as a Catholic priest in Styria, wrote a poem to the tune of Haydn's "Emperor's Song," which was distributed on a handbill in Graz in 1919.
 In the original version, each of the stanzas ends in the line: "God with thee, German-Austria!" ("Gott mit dir, Deutschösterreich!").
 For the version printed in his last volume of poetry Der redende Born in 1922, Kernstock changed not only "German-Austria" to "my Austria" in keeping with the political circumstances, but also cut the third stanza, which started with the lines: "Eastern land you have been called and / From the East there comes the light" ("Osterland bis du geheißen, / Und vom Osten kommt das Licht").
 As the conservative government of the Austrian state did not want to be associated with the "Bolshevist" East, the cabinet expressly declared only the "first, second, and fourth stanzas" the lyrics of the national anthem.

 Kernstock's verses read like a "mixture of 'Gott erhalte' and the Deutschlandlied."
 No longer is the emperor blessed, but the "native soil" ("Heimaterde"), which was called "German homeland" ("Deutsche Heimat") in the first version of the poem.
 "German" is a descriptor also applied to the "labor" and "love" of the people who live in this "fatherland."
 It is given the name "Austria" but is described as part of a German national community.
 That it could not be called "German-Austria," was set out under international law in the Treaty of Saint-Germain-en-Laye in 1919, which also laid down the borders of the newly created state.
 "Austria" was now no longer a monarchy, but a democratic republic, whose merits are highlighted by the anthem's second stanza.
 Although the third stanza reminds the reader or singer of the country's history, with its exemplary forefathers, it calls on its youth to recognize and work together to establish "our Austria constructed in the retort of the dictated peace, no, our crippled Austria," as the phrased it.